scientific-python/scientific-python-archive/presentations/proposed/scipy2022/maintainers/proposal.md

 ## Short Summary

 The Scientific Python project aims to better coordinate the ecosystem and grow the community.
-This talk focuses on our efforts to better coordinate the ecosystem.
+This talk focuses on our efforts to better coordinate project development, and to improve shared infrastructure.
-Come hear how behind the scenes, core scientific projects have started coordinating to better unify the community.
-Learn more about the goals of this unification effort, opportunities that exist, and, most importantly, how to join the adventure.
+Come hear about our goals, our recent technical work, and learn how you can get involved!

 ## Abstract